 If this is the case, a repair is necessary as this will cause your wheel to be out of true and affect bike handling.
 It will feel “off.”

 While it’s in a hard-to-reach area, the middle of your wheel, it’s good to take the time to wipe them down.
 Good thing it doesn’t take that long.

 Use specific brake cleaner, not soup or any greasy type of product.
 Follow the directions on the bottle.

-If you don’t have a brake cleaner, you can do what I do.
-I take rubbing alcohol and put it on a clean, lint-free cloth, and then wipe the rotor edges down.
+If you don’t have a brake cleaner, you can take rubbing alcohol and put it on a clean, lint-free cloth, and then wipe the rotor edges down.
 I do this until all the dirt is gone and no longer appears on my cloth.

 Also, check to see if the rotors have any damage or are bent.
 Replace as needed.

 If your brakes are not working that well, feel “weak” when you use them while riding or doing a lot of squeaking, you might need to replace the brake pads.

 It is actually easier than it sounds.
 CLICK HERE for a clip from the Global Mountain Biking Network on how to change your pads.
 They also have more “how-tos” on this topic.